Different mechanism to generate and reconfigure circularly polarized light

 Interestingly, with this mechanism, the polarization state of light can be reconfigured by simply interchanging the temperatures of the antennas.

-New solid-state thermal refrigeration scheme using laser light and nonlinear four-wave mixing
+Solid-state thermal refrigeration scheme using laser light and nonlinear four-wave mixing

 Many semiconductor and superconductor based devices (e.g. detectors, quantum computer) require cryogenic temperatures (around or below 100K) which is achieved using bulky mechanical refrigerators.
 Alternative technology small in size and mass which satisfies power and stability requirements is desired.